 This applies to VET courses for Youth Allowance, Austudy or PES.

 You won’t need to take out a VSL to get a payment from us.
-Only the course and providers need to offer it.
+Only the course and provider needs to offer it.

 Find the list of:

-- approved courses on the Department of Education myskills website
+- approved courses on the Your Career website

-- approved course providers on the Department of Education website.
+- approved course providers on the Department of Employment and Workplace Relations website.

 If you’re applying for ABSTUDY different criteria may apply.

 Education providers can become VET approved providers.
-If you’re interested, read about becoming an approved VET provider, on the Department of Education website.
+If you’re interested, read about becoming an approved VET provider, on the Department of Employment and Workplace Relations website.

 Approved higher education courses